Whitehall Police Department

 In addition to basic law enforcement services, our Department maintains the Borough’s 24-hour Public Safety Communication Center for Police, Fire, EMS and Public Works.
 This service allows residents to report incidents and speak directly to a police department employee; provides a safe haven for those in need; and allows officers to dedicate more time to patrol and investigative activities.

 The Police Department employs 20 full-time police officers and seven support personnel.

-Deputy Chief Jason C. Gagorik has been a dedicated public safety professional for over 25 years.
-His training and experience include EMT-Paramedic, Police Officer, and Emergency Management.
+Chief Jason Gagorik has been a dedicated public safety professional for 30 years.
+His experience includes progressive responsibilities and assignments in law enforcement, emergency medical services, and emergency management.